Great video explaining how the posters of the late 1960s were printed, using offset lithography.

 Great period coverage of Woodstock by Walter Cronkite and CBS News

-Another fairly animated Jerry walking around during a China Cat
+Another fairly animated Jerry walking around head bobbin', axe choppin' during a China Cat.
+3 minutes.

-Bob Dylan filmed by Monterey Pop documentarist D.A.
-Pennebaker in 1965.
+Bob Dylan, filmed by Monterey Pop documentarist D.A.
+Pennebaker in 1965 (who also made the Bob Dylan documentary "Don't Look Back" in that same year).
 World's first music video?
 You decide.

 Rather raw footage of the Human Be-In, January 14, 1967.
 To an extent a protest against the outlawing of LSD in California on October 6th 1966.
 Alan Ginsberg and Timothy Leary highlighted.
 Video is just shy of 5 minutes and Takes You There.